Music Friendly Communities

-Cities that have received the official Music Friendly Communities designation from the Texas Music Office include Fort Worth, Austin, San Antonio, Denton, Lindale, Stephenville and Conroe.
+Cities that have received the official Music Friendly Communities designation from the Texas Music Office include Fort Worth, Austin, San Antonio, Denton, Lindale, Stephenville, Conroe, and San Angelo.

-Cities that are currently working through the certification process include: Dallas, Corpus Christi, and San Angelo.
+Cities that are currently working through the certification process include: Dallas, Corpus Christi, and Nacogdoches.

 - Host a Texas Music Office sponsored Music Friendly Community workshop.

 - Register with the Texas Music Office’s Texas Music Industry Directory.
 The liaison’s organization also signs a mutually agreed upon Memorandum of Understanding (MOU) that creates a working arrangement for the sharing of Music Directory data, and establishes protocols for keeping the directory information up to date.

 - Demonstration of partnerships with the community's music-related 501c3 nonprofits in order to foster community development.

 - Collaboration with music education programs, including area college or university music schools.

 - Create an advisory board made up of local music community industry stakeholders.

 To take the first step in becoming a certified "Music Friendly Community," just click the button below: